gabrielgatu/phoenix_gen_docs/README.md

 ## Usage

 Just write the documentation at the top of your action functions.
+Of course, markdown is supported and highly suggested.

 Example: if you have in your router